vhub-team/native-db/functions/0xAE3CBE5BF394C9C9.md

 # ENTITY::DELETE_ENTITY

 ## Summary
-Deletes an entity instantly from the world.
+Deletes an entity instantly from the world

 ## Parameters
 * **ENTITY_INDEX\*** entityIndex